nimdaus/LocalActivityGenerator/readme.md

 **Step 1:**

-Enable diskperf in TaskManager if you haven't already; useful to monitor changes to system.
+Let's enable diskperf for an easier time...

-    - From elevated command prompt (aka "Win+R", type cmd and hit enter), run "diskperf -Y"
+    - From elevated cmd, "diskperf -Y"

 **Step 2:**